AVOCADO GREEN BRANDS

 After the police killings of George Floyd, Breonna Taylor, and Ahmaud Arbery — the latest examples of a long history of violence toward Black Americans — Avocado Green, like many others, was compelled to look inward.

 The moment posed an imminent, obvious question: What were we going to do about systemic racism in our country?
 Our mission to be a socially responsible company and support human rights begins with our own team members.
-In fact, as a certified B Corp, we’re legally committed to addressing the impact of our decisions on all stakeholders of the company, from workers to the communities in which we operate.
+In fact, as a Certified B Corporation, we’re legally committed to addressing the impact of our decisions on all stakeholders of the company, from workers to the communities in which we operate.
 So we knew that our analysis had to start internally.
 We had staff-wide conversations about the impact of race on our personal and professional lives.
 We formed a diversity and inclusion committee, whose goal is to bring our core value of social responsibility to life by engaging our teams in conversations around inequality and injustice.

 One of the biggest social impacts we can make is by providing living wages, comprehensive medical care, and paid vacation time.
 In 2020, we were able to offer that to many more people — our company grew 63 percent in terms of job creation.
 We also provide employees quarterly paid volunteer days (the company has logged 120 volunteer hours this year, from Hoboken to Atlanta to Los Angeles), and programs like Headspace and ClassPass to support mental and physical health.
 Our team members also value the company’s sense of purpose to creating a healthier planet.